TillF/WASA-SED/README.md

-!!!This repository contains the source code.
+!!!
+This repository contains the source code.
 For generating the executable, please use a Fortran compiler of your system.

-!!!Windows-users may try the (irregularly updated) binaries provided in the [release-section](https://github.com/TillF/WASA-SED/releases).
+!!!
+Windows-users may try the (irregularly updated) binaries provided in the [release-section](https://github.com/TillF/WASA-SED/releases).

 WASA-SED Model